roman01la/uix/docs/hot-reloading.md

 # Hot reloading

-While UIx component tree can be reloaded in a traditional way, by re-rendering from the root after reload, this resets component local state and re-runs hooks.
-It happens because effectively a reloaded namespace creates new component functions which in turn invailidates UI tree when re-rendering after reload and thus updated components are re-mounted.
+While a UIx component tree can be reloaded in a traditional way, by re-rendering from the root after reload, this resets component local state and re-runs hooks.
+It happens because the reloaded namespace will create new component functions, which in turn invalidate the UI tree when re-rendering after reload and cause the updated components to be re-mounted.

-[react-refresh](https://www.npmjs.com/package/react-refresh) makes it possible to reload components in a way that preserves local state and state of hooks.
+[react-refresh](https://www.npmjs.com/package/react-refresh) makes it possible to reload components in a way that preserves local state and the state of hooks.

 ## Setup for shadow-cljs